Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach

-Suppose the task $C_k(t)$ received at user $k$ at time $t$ needs to be processed during time interval $t$.
-We denote the task splitting ratio as $\alpha_k\in [0,1]$ which indicates $\alpha_kC_k(t)$ bits is executed at the user device and remaining $(1-\alpha_k)C_k(t)$ bits are offloaded to the MEC server for processing.
+The task $C_k(t)$ received at intelligent terminal $k$ at time $t$ need to be processed during time interval $t$.
+Denote the task splitting ratio as $\alpha_k\in [0,1]$ which indicates that at time interval $t$, $\alpha_kC_k(t)$ bits are executed at the intelligent terminal device and the remaining $(1-\alpha_k)C_k(t)$ bits are offloaded to and processed by the MEC server.

-1) \textit{Local computing:} The local CPU adopts the dynamic frequency and voltage scaling (DVFS) technique, and the performance of the CPU is controlled by the CPU-cycle frequency $\kappa_u$.
-Let $p_k^l(t)$ denotes the local processing power at user $k$, the user's computing speed (cycles per second) $f_k^l(t)$ at $t$-th slot is given by $f_k^l(t)=\sqrt[3]{p_k^l(t)/\kappa_u}$.
-Let $D_k$ denotes the number of CPU cycles required for user $k$ to accomplish one task bit.
-Then the local computation rate for user $k$ at time slot $t$ is given by $r_k^l=\frac{f_k^l}{D_k}=\frac{\sqrt[3]{ p_k^l/\kappa_u}}{D_k}$.
+1) \textit{Local computing:} In local computation, the CPU of the intelligent terminal device is the primary engine, which adopts the dynamic frequency and voltage scaling (DVFS) technique and the performance of the CPU is controlled by the CPU-cycle frequency $\kappa_u$.
+Let $p_k^l(t)$ denote the local processing power at intelligent terminal $k$, then the intelligent terminal's computing speed (cycles per second) $f_k^l(t)$ at $t$-th slot is given by

+Let $D_k$ {denote} the number of CPU cycles required for intelligent terminal $k$ to accomplish one task bit.
+Then the local computation rate for intelligent terminal $k$ at time slot $t$ is given by

-2) \textit{MEC computing:} The task model for MEC offloading is data-partition model, where the task-input bits are bit-wise and can be arbitrarily divided into different groups.
-At the beginning of each time slot, the user chooses which MEC server to connect to according to the CSI.
-Assume that the processing power allocated to the user $k$ by the MEC server $m$ is $p_{m,k}^c$, the computation rate $r_{m,k}^c$ at MEC server $m$ for user $k$ is given by $r_{m,k}^c=\frac{\sqrt[3]{ p_{m,k}^c/\kappa_m}}{D_m}$, where $D_m$ is the number of CPU cycles required for MEC server to accomplish one bit task, and $\kappa_m$ denotes the the CPU-cycle frequency at the MEC server.
-It is noted that a MEC server simultaneously processes the tasks from multiple users, we assume that multiple application can be executed in parallel with a negligible processing latency.
-Moreover, the feedback time from the MEC to the user is ignored due to the small sized computational output.
+2) \textit{Mobile Edge Computation Offloading:} The task model for mobile edge computation offloading is the data-partition model, where the task-input bits are bit-wise and can be arbitrarily divided into different groups.
+At the beginning of the time slot, the intelligent terminal chooses which MEC server to connect to according to the channel state.
+Assume that the processed power which is allocated to the intelligent terminal $k$ by the MEC server $m$ is $p_{m,k}^c$, then the computation rate $r_{m,k}^c$ at MEC server $m$ for intelligent terminal $k$ is:

+where $D_m$ is the number of CPU cycles required for the MEC server to accomplish one task bit, and $\kappa_m$ denotes the CPU-cycle frequency at the MEC server.
+It is noted that the MEC server can simultaneously process tasks from multiple intelligent terminals.
+We assume multiple applications can be executed parallel with a negligible processing latency.
+The feedback time from the MEC to the intelligent terminal is ignored due to the small sized computational output.